mate-academy/Kickstarter/checklist.md

 1. To make it clear to the recruiter what exactly this landing page is, it is better to give the whole web page the title “CrazyBaby”
 2. A landing page is implemented strictly according to the design in Figma
-3. Links in the header and menu should lead to the corresponding blocks of the landing page
+3. Links in the header and presentation should lead to the corresponding blocks of the landing page
 4. The speed of animations is the same throughout the landing page (for example, increasing when hovering or moving blocks when scrolling)
 5. Placeholders in the forms suggest what to enter, and if there is a validation of the form, then it is clear in what format to enter the phone number
 6. Make sure everything looks neat on mobile and without horizontal scrolling
-7. After clicking the menu buttons, the landing page should scroll exactly to the beginning of the desired block (exactly where its section begins)
+7. After clicking the presentation buttons, the landing page should scroll exactly to the beginning of the desired block (exactly where its section begins)
 8. It would be more realistic if the "Buy" button was active and clickable (for example, it could scroll the page to a contact form)
 9. The video should work.
 If it is not working, it can confuse the recruiter/user, because then it is not clear why it is on the landing page.
 10. It is important that in the email field the user has the opportunity to enter the whole mail and the text is not cut off